adamcobabe/mrv/doc/source/tools.rst

 **Availability**: Linux and OSX

-.. note:: This tool is inferior to ``tmrv`` and is likely to improve, together with the User Interface testing utilities.
+.. note:: This tool is inferior to ``tmrv`` and is likely to be improved, together with the User Interface testing utilities.

 tmrvc
 =====